al2bovek/al2bovek/README.md

 This makes me sometimes sarcastic, sometimes repulsive.
 However, you can't deny me just because of that.
 ![1965 december](https://github.com/user-attachments/assets/cca89540-7b9e-47ac-86d0-80aee29ae6a3)
+## Contributing
+Welcome!
+Happy to see you here.
+You can   by reading this:  [dubovek.com](https://dubovek.com)
+I would love your attention!
 **Have a nice day.**

 <!--